vycdev/king-typer/docs/en/tutorials/installation.md

 - `check`: Runs Prettier, followed by ESLint.
 - `semantic-release`: Runs semantic-release.
 - `test`: Runs unit tests.
 These are currently only available for the API.

-All of those scripts were tested on Windows Powershell as well as on GitHub Actions and are guaranteed to be working.